An interpolating particle method for the Vlasov-Poisson equation: Interpolating Particle Methods

+Similarly, split the point cloud into two: $Z=Z_1\cup Z_2$, where $Z_1 = Z\cap B_1$ and $Z_2=Z\cap B_2$. \item If $n < D$ increase $n$ by 1, else set $n = 1$. \item Recursively apply this procedure on to $B_1$, $Z_1$ and $B_2$, $Z_2$. \end{enumerate} For more details see Wendland's monograph\autocite[Chapter~14.2]{wendland_scattered_2004}.
+Other spatial sub-division schemes are certainly possible, but we found this simple approach to deliver satisfactory results.

 The integration of the resulting interpolant $f_{h,\sigma}$ along the $v$-axis gets only slightly more complicated.
 Suppose we are given a finite set of locations $x^1, x^2, x^3, \dotsc, x^{N_\rho}$ at which we want to evaluate $\rho_{h,\sigma} = 1 - \int f\,{\mathrm d}v$.
 We use superscripts to distinguish these points from the particle locations $z_i=(x_i,v_i)$, $i=1,\dotsc,N$.
-This evaluation can be achieved using the following algorithm: \begin{enumerate} \item For $i=1,\dotsc,N_\rho$ set $\rho_{h,\sigma}^i\leftarrow 1$. \item For each box $B$ of the piece-wise interpolant $f_{h,\sigma}$: \begin{enumerate} \item Find the evaluation points $x^{i}$ with $\lbrace x^{i}\rbrace\times \reals\cap B\neq\emptyset$. \item For each such point $x^{i}$ set:
+This evaluation can be achieved using the following algorithm: \begin{enumerate} \item For $i=1,\dotsc,N_\rho$ set $\rho_{h,\sigma}^i\leftarrow 1$. \item For each box $B$ of the piece-wise interpolant $f_{h,\sigma}$: \begin{enumerate} \item Find the evaluation points $x^{i}$ with $\bigl(\lbrace x^{i}\rbrace\times\reals\bigr)\cap B\neq\emptyset$. \item For each such point $x^{i}$ set:

 \end{enumerate} \end{enumerate} Here $v_{\mathrm{min}}(B)$ and $v_{\mathrm{max}}(B)$ denote the respective minimum and maximum $v$ co{\-}ordinates of the axis-aligned box $B$.
-The last integral can be evaluated exactly when using tensorised kernels and the ordinary anti-derivative $\mathfrak{b}$, $\mathfrak{b}'=b$ of the radial function $b$ is known.
-This is the case for the Wendland functions, which are piece-wise polynomials.
+In the spirit of equation \eqref{eqn:rho_h_sigma}, the last integral can be evaluated exactly when using tensorised kernels and if the radial function $b$ can be integrated analytically.
+This is trivially the case for the piece-wise polynomial Wendland kernels $b = b^{W}_{1,n}$, $n\in\N$.
 Thus, in this case, integration can be carried out efficiently and exactly.
 We also remark that this algorithm can be efficiently parallelised.

 In the remainder of the paper, when using piece-wise interpolants, we will refer to this as the piece-wise method or the PW method; in contrast, when using global kernel interpolants we will use the term \enquote{direct method}.